MDAStanford/Tranistioning-To-Cyber-Security-Mid-Career/README.md

 WEDNESDAY - Call with the UCLA Career Center.
 Interested to see how this goes.
 And...I was given Linked In+, good for nine months.

 And...waiting for a response to a recruiter call that I had last week.
 It's a pet meds-on-demand concept, based in Portland.
+The initial recruiter call went well, but most of those calls go well.
+It's getting to the 2nd interview that matters right now.

-My resume is getting a lot of attention right now: I've had a ton of recruiter interviews, a signifigant number of 2nd round interviews, and 4 third-round interviews.
+My resume is getting a lot of attention: I've had a ton of recruiter interviews, a signifigant number of 2nd round interviews, and 4 third-round interviews.
 Getting plugged into the industry is tough, but that's a realistic expectation that the instructors set from the beginning.
 If this was easy, everyone would be doing it.

 Study plan for the week: